crossplane/crossplane/docs/getting-started/install-configure.md

 ## Select Provider

-Install and configure a provider for Crossplane to use for infrastructure provisioning:
+Now from your terminal, install and configure a provider for Crossplane to use for infrastructure provisioning:
 <ul class="nav nav-tabs">
 <li class="active"><a href="#provider-tab-aws" data-toggle="tab">AWS</a></li>
 <li><a href="#provider-tab-gcp" data-toggle="tab">GCP</a></li>